grammyjs/website/site/docs/guide/context.md

 Context flavours are a way to tell TypeScript about new properties on your context object.

+### Additive context flavours

+There are two different kinds of context flavours.
+The basic one is called _additive context flavor_, and whenver we talk about context flavouring, we just mean this basic form.
+Let's look at how it works.

 As an example, when you have [session data](/plugins/session.md), you must register `ctx.session` on the `Context` type.
 Otherwise,